codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

 The repository for the Helm chart is also configured per account, and is not required for additional installations in the same account.

 **Access mode**
-You can define the tunnel/ingress/service-mesh-based access mode for the additional GitOps Runtimes.
+You can define the tunnel/ingress/service-mesh-based access mode for the additional GitOps Runtimes you install.
 The command in the How To below is valid for the tunnel-based access mode.
 For ingress-based or service-mesh-based access modes, add the required arguments and values, as described in the step-by-step section, [Step 3: Install Hybrid GitOps Runtime](#step-3-install-hybrid-gitops-runtime).

 **Runtime name**
 The name of the Runtime must be unique in the same account.